-The Board of Directors has in March 2019 elected the following members to the Audit Committee:
+In March 2020, the Board of Directors elected the following members to the Audit Committee:

-- Liz Hewitt (re-elected, member since 2012 and chair since 2015; independent; financial expert) - Laurence Debroux (elected, member since 2019, independent; financial expert) - Andreas Fibig (re-elected, member since 2018, independent) - Sylvie Grégoire (re-elected, member since 2015; independent) - Stig Strøbæk (re-elected, member since 2013, employee representative; not independent)
+- Liz Hewitt (re-elected, member since 2012 and chair since 2015, financial expert) - Laurence Debroux (re-elected, member since 2019, financial expert) - Andreas Fibig (re-elected, member since 2018) - Sylvie Grégoire (re-elected, member since 2015) - Stig Strøbæk (re-elected, member since 2013, employeeelected Board member)

-Under Danish law, four members qualify as independent as defined in the Danish Corporate Governance Recommendations, including the chair, and one member, who is an employee representative, qualifies as non-independent.
+Out of the five members of the Audit Committee, four members qualify as independent as defined in the Danish Corporate Governance Recommendations and the Act on Approved Auditors and Audit Firms, including the chair, while Stig Strøbæk qualifies as non-independent given that he is an employee-elected Board member.
 According to the Danish Corporate Governance Recommendations a majority of the members of a board committee should qualify as independent.
 Hence, the composition of the Audit Committee adheres to the Danish Corporate Governance Recommendations.

-In addition, two members, including the chair, have competences in accounting and auditing and the members of the Audit Committee collectively have competences relevant to the healthcare industry as required by the Danish Act on Approved Auditors and Audit Firms.
+In addition, two members, including the chair, have competences in accounting and auditing and collectively the members of the Audit Committee have competences relevant to the healthcare industry as required by the Danish Act on Approved Auditors and Audit Firms.

 Pursuant to the US Securities Exchange Act four members qualify as independent while one member, the employee representative, relies on an exemption to the independence requirements.
 In addition, two members, including the chair, have been designated as financial experts as defined by the US Securities and Exchange Commission (SEC).
+Please refer to the Annual Report 2020 on page 44 for an overview of independence.

-In 2019, the Audit Committee conducted four meetings.
-All Audit Committee members attended all committee meetings within the member's term in 2019, except one member who was excused from two meetings within the member's term in 2019.
-Please refer to the Annual Report on p.
-39 for a detailed attendance overview.
+In 2020, the Audit Committee conducted five meetings.
+All Audit Committee members attended all committee meetings within the member's term in 2020, except one member who was excused from one meeting within the member's term in 2020.
+Please refer to the Annual Report 2020 on page 44 for a detailed attendance overview.

-Audit Committee Report for 2019
+Audit Committee Report for 2020